 Every year ECHO offers an additional opportunity for our delegates to continue learning through our Post-Conference Workshop.
-For an additional $50 charge you can choose between two options for your post-conference workshop, or you can choose to independently study in our library for $25.
+For an additional $50 charge you can choose between two options for your post-conference workshop.

-The Workshop and study options begin at 8:30 am and end at 2:30 in the afternoon.
+The Workshops begin at 9:00 am and end around 3:00PM in the afternoon.
 Lunch and transportation are provided for attendees.

-You can register for Post Conference Workshop and Independent Library Study through the registration form.
+You can register for a Post Conference Workshop through the registration form.

 Presented by Roland Bunch of Better Soils, Better Lives